• Skip to primary navigation

 Lizards use their tongue to smell!

-Some lizards can shed their tail when they are being attacked by a predator.
+Some lizards can shed their tail when a predator is attacking them.

 Worm facts - cool science facts for kids